SlicerMorph/W_2020/Lab_Slicer_Measurements/README.md

 3. Open the `Models` module.
 Experiment with changing the color and opacity of the skull.
 <img src="./images/Models.png">

 4. Select open curve placement mode from the upper menu bar and place a curve between landmarks **35** and **42** using approximately 10 points.
 Note that the control points are snapped to the mesh, but the curve itself may lie above or below the mesh surface.
-In the nem=
 <img src="./images/curveOnMesh.png">

 5. Open the `Markups` module.
 Expand the Resample Menu.
-Select **Create a new markups curve** from the Output node selector and set the Number of resampled points to 50.
+Select **Create a new markups curve** from the Output node selector and set the number of resampled points to 50.
 In the **Constrain points to surface** menu, select the loaded gorilla mesh.
-Before resampling, confirm that the curve being resampled is selected as the active node in the `Markups` table.
+Before resampling, confirm that the curve to be resampled is selected as the active node in the `Markups` table.
 <img src="./images/resampleOptions.png">

 Click the **Resample curve** button to generate a new open curve with 50 points constrained to the mesh surface.
-This results in a curve that is closer to the actual surface curvature.
-Note any difference in length between the original and resampled curves in the `Markups` table.
+This results in a curve that is closer to the actual surface curvature than the original.
+Note any difference in length between the original and resampled curves reported in the `Markups` table.
 <img src="./images/newCurve.png">

 ## Visualization: Volume Rendering